Greater Manchester bus route 58: Route

 Buses left from stand J at Rochdale Interchange before heading along Milnrow Road (A640) towards Firgrove, where the road changes name to Rochdale Road.
 Buses turned off the A640 into Milnrow town centre via Bridge Street, Dale Street and Newhey Road.
 The service continued along Newhey Road as it returns onto the A640 to Newhey.
 Once in Newhey, the 58 branched off onto the A663 Shaw Road as it heads into the Oldham area, heading past Dunwood Park into Shaw and Crompton.

 The service turned off the A663 into Shaw town centre via Milnrow Road, Market Street and High Street before returning to the A663 Crompton Way at the Big Lamp roundabout.
 The service then headed towards Oldham via the B6194 travelling through Heyside and Higginshaw, passing close to Salmon Fields.
 At the junction of the B6194/A62, the service turned onto the A62 to head to the Mumps junction and Oldham Mumps Metrolink station.
 At this point, the service left the A62 and runs through Oldham town centre with the service taking two routes between Princes Street at Mumps and the bus station.
 Westbound buses run via Union Street, Clegg Street (former bus station), Yorkshire Street and St Mary's Way, while eastbound buses run via St Mary's Way, Lord Street, High Street and Yorkshire Street.

 When buses ran towards Middleton, buses would leave Oldham bus station and travel along Middleton Road (A669) through Westwood, Chadderton and Firwood Park.
 Buses then went past Mills Hill railway station where the A669 road renames to Oldham Road as the service continued to Middleton and terminates at the town's bus station.

 Vehicles

-The main type of vehicle used on journeys on route 58 were Volvo B9TL's, which did have route branding for the 58 and its sister service, the 59.
-The main alternative vehicle used on the route were Volvo B7RLE's, which were the previous prominent vehicle on the route.
+The main type of vehicle used on journeys on route 58 were Volvo B9TLs, which did have route branding for the 58 and its sister service, the 59.
+The main alternative vehicle used on the route were Volvo B7RLEs, which were the previous prominent vehicle on the route.